-When will Subsidy Control Framework and/or State Aid rules apply?
+When will UK Subsidy Control and/or State Aid rules apply?

-Subsidy Control or State aid (where applicable) will be assumed to apply where a fellowship is hosted by a non-academic organisation and the funding is awarded to a non-academic organisation.
-In this instance the below funding levels and any additional reporting and governance associated with the grants will apply.
+The UK Subsidy Control regime or EU State aid legislation (where applicable) will be assumed to apply where a fellowship is hosted by a non-academic organisation and the funding is awarded to a non-academic organisation.
+In this instance the funding levels below and any additional reporting and governance associated with your grant will apply.

-Non-academic organisations include any organisation undertaking commercial activities, which can include some charities or not-for-profit entities, eligible for Innovate UK funding and not eligible to apply to UKRI at an fEC level (including Research Council Institute).
+Non-academic organisations include any organisation undertaking commercial activities, which can include charities or not-for-profit entities, eligible for Innovate UK funding and not eligible to apply to UKRI at a full economic cost (fEC) level (including Research Council Institutes).